ombaviskar18/Somania_Minihub/Somania-agent/alternate-conscise.md

-# Setting Up Your First Somania AI Agent - A Guide for JavaScript Developers
+# Setting Up Your First Somnia AI Agent - A Guide for JavaScript Developers

-Create an AI-powered agent that can interact with the Somania blockchain, combining the capabilities of GPT models with blockchain operations.
-This guide helps JavaScript developers get started with Python and Somania .
+Create an AI-powered agent that can interact with the Somnia blockchain, combining the capabilities of GPT models with blockchain operations.
+This guide helps JavaScript developers get started with Python and Somnia .

 > [!NOTE]
 > If you're already familiar with Python, you can skip directly to [Part 2: Building the Agent](#part-2-building-the-agent).